tsupplis/cpm86-kernel/README.md

 The two feature definitions come straight from the DPBs in [extra/144tech.md](extra/144tech.md) — for 720K, SPT=36, BSH=4/BLM=15, DSM=354,
 DRM=255, OFF=2, i.e. 355 blocks of 2K with an 8K directory starting on track 2.

+`cpm86-xt-hd` is different in kind: a hard disk's parameters are not compiled into the BIOS. `CHKHDDPAR` scans the MBR for a partition of type `DBh`, reads that partition's cylinder / head 0 / **sector 4**, checks that the 256 words of that sector sum to zero, and lifts the DPB out of the Digital Research disk label at offset 41.
+The label on the IBM XT image reads SPT=252 (63 physical sectors), BSH=5/BLM=31/EXM=1, DSM=2015, DRM=2047, AL0=AL1=`FFh`, CKS=`8000h` (bit 15 = fixed media), OFF=16.

+CP/M tracks are counted from LBA 0 of the *drive*, not from the partition, so OFF=16 spans the whole of cylinder 0 (16 heads × 63) and the directory begins at LBA 1008. `boottrk 16` therefore stands in for a partition offset, and the definition applies to the raw disk image.
+Another drive will carry a different label, so re-read it rather than reusing these numbers.

 A blank feature diskette is only a boot sector plus an erased directory, so `base-720-at.img` is generated rather than checked in: